xinwenfu/VChat_CFG/README.md

 ## What is CFI
 Control Flow Integrity (CFI) ensures that the flow of execution follows a predetermined path created at the compile time of the program.
 CFI, when implemented, fully protects both indirect and direct function calls [4].
 Indirect function calls are those using function pointers stored in memory, usually as part of a structure or as a variable.
 Indirect function calls include calls to functions that are located in a known *static* region of memory (determined at link-time), and calls to functions which are dynamically linked.
 CFI when *fully-implemented* protects both the call to the target function, verifying the target's ID and the return from the target function to the callee, ensuring the ID of the function we are returning to is one of the expected values [4].

-There are implementations of CFI in [Clang](https://www.redhat.com/en/blog/fighting-exploits-control-flow-integrity-cfi-clang), which uses the Control-Flow graph at compile time to construct the whitelist for both indirect and direct function calls in addition to their returns [5][6].
+There are implementations of CFI in [Clang](https://www.redhat.com/en/blog/fighting-exploits-control-flow-integrity-cfi-clang), which uses a control-flow graph at compile time to construct the whitelist for both indirect and direct function calls in addition to their returns [5][6].
 This implementation ensures not only that a valid function address is targeted but also that the intended target is the one to which this function should be making a call.
 This implementation in Clang has been used on various programs compiled for [Android](https://source.android.com/docs/security/test/cfi) devices [7].

 > [!NOTE]
 > Clang's Implementation does not protect the backward edge (return) of a function call for x86-64 architectures [3].